Water-Systems-Management-UCM/OpenAg_Docs/source/Dapper/irrigated_pmp.rst

 Deficit Irrigation
 -----------------------
 The calibrated model allocates water based on average observed water use per unit area.
-However under water scarcity conditions, many irrigated areas around the world practice deficit irrigation which saves water with some sacrifice of crop yields.
-Default settings allow 1% deficit irrigation but it is possible to increase such deficit to some extent within the base calibration range to optimize crop water use.
+However, under water scarcity conditions, many irrigated areas around the world practice deficit irrigation, where growers apply less water than necessary to achieve ideal yields in order to grow a larger acreage with limited water.
+This practice extends a limited amount of water to more crop acreage, but with some sacrifice of crop yields.
+The OpenAg model settings allow up to 1% deficit irrigation, meaning that any significant reductions in water availability will lead to changes in crop acreage rather than reducing crop yields.

 Mathematical model formulation
 --------------------------------